JeremyAnsel/xwa_hooks/xwa_hook_engine_sound/zip/readme.txt

 - 7 means FlyByCort or FlyByCort3D
 - 8 means custom (first unused) or custom3D (second unused)

 Add a line with "WeaponSoundBehavior = value".
-The value is 0, CorellianTransport, TieFighter, Rebel, RebelTurbo, Empire or EmpireTurbo.
+The value is 0, CorellianTransport, TieFighter, Rebel, RebelTurbo, Empire, EmpireTurbo, Falcon, FalconTurbo, Ion or IonTurbo.
 0 means that a default sound is played.
 CorellianTransport means that Laser and LaserTurbo are replaced with FalconLaser or FalconLaserTurbo.
-TieFighter means that laser sounds (RebelLaser, RebelLaserTurbo, EmpireLaser, EmpireLaserTurbo, IonCannon, IonCannonTurbo) are replaced with EmpireLaserChChChhh.
+TieFighter means that the open weapon (307) sound is EmpireLaserChChChhh or that laser sounds (RebelLaser, RebelLaserTurbo, EmpireLaser, EmpireLaserTurbo, IonCannon, IonCannonTurbo) are replaced with EmpireLaserChChChhh.
-Rebel means that the open weapon (307) sound is RebelLaser.
+Rebel means that the open weapon (307) sound is RebelLaser or that RebelLaser and RebelLaserTurbo are replaced with RebelLaser.
-RebelTurbo means that the open weapon (307) sound is RebelLaserTurbo.
+RebelTurbo means that the open weapon (307) sound is RebelLaserTurbo or that RebelLaser and RebelLaserTurbo are replaced with RebelLaserTurbo.
-Empire means that the open weapon (307) sound is EmpireLaser.
+Empire means that the open weapon (307) sound is EmpireLaser or that EmpireLaser and EmpireLaserTurbo are replaced with EmpireLaser.
-EmpireTurbo means that the open weapon (307) sound is EmpireLaserTurbo.
+EmpireTurbo means that the open weapon (307) sound is EmpireLaserTurbo or that EmpireLaser and EmpireLaserTurbo are replaced with EmpireLaserTurbo.
+Falcon means that the open weapon (307) sound is FalconLaser or that RebelLaser, RebelLaserTurbo, EmpireLaser and EmpireLaserTurbo are replaced with FalconLaser.
+FalconTurbo means that the open weapon (307) sound is FalconLaserTurbo or that RebelLaser, RebelLaserTurbo, EmpireLaser and EmpireLaserTurbo are replaced with FalconLaserTurbo.
+Ion means that the open weapon (307) sound is IonCannon or that IonCannon and IonCannonTurbo are replaced with IonCannon.
+IonTurbo means that the open weapon (307) sound is IonCannonTurbo or that IonCannon and IonCannonTurbo are replaced with IonCannonTurbo.

 If the file does not exist, default values are used: